 In 2007, Niagara Region procured a consultant to conduct a study entitled, "Assessment of Illegal Dumping in the Niagara Region".
 This study reviewed the opinions of various stakeholders and historical illegal dumping data to assess the current state of illegal dumping in Niagara region and determine if service level changes lead to higher levels of illegal dumping or not.
 One of the key conclusions outlined in this report was that there was no clear indication that service level changes resulted in an increase of illegal dumping.
-The extent to which service adjustments may trigger illegal dumping is difficult to determine, particularly during the spring, when clean-up and disposal of garbage tends to be at its highest, regardless of any service level changes, the impact of service level changes, such as increased number of illegal dumping requires ongoing management and in order to achieve this goal, the Niagara Region would have to continuously provide education, create public awareness, monitor, clean-up and enforce illegal dumping.
+The extent to which service adjustments may trigger illegal dumping is difficult to determine, particularly during the spring, when clean-up and disposal of garbage tends to be at its highest, regardless of any service level changes.
+The report also noted that although illegal dumping may increase after service changes, the impact of service level changes, such as increased number of illegal dumping events, is very short in duration.
+Overall, the study recommended that illegal dumping requires ongoing management and in order to achieve this goal, the Niagara Region would have to continuously provide education, create public awareness, monitor, clean-up and enforce illegal dumping.